 The African rock python regularly grows over 11 feet long.
 Although they now have established populations in south Florida, African rock pythons are native to south and western Africa.

 These snakes are among the most aggressive reptiles.
-It is believed that they were introduced by pet owners who released snakes that they could no longer handle.
+They were believed to be introduced by pet owners who released snakes that they could no longer handle.

 African rock pythons have a voracious appetite.
-In their natural range in Africa, they will prey on small antelope, warthogs, dogs, monkeys, goats, and crocodiles.
+They will prey on small antelope, warthogs, dogs, monkeys, goats, and crocodiles in their natural range in Africa.
 In North America, they will prey on alligators, deer, and other mammals.
-It is believed that these pythons are only established in a small area near Miami, Florida.
-Hopefully, these large reptiles do not spread much further.
+These pythons are believed to be only established in a small area near Miami, Florida.
+Hopefully, these giant reptiles do not spread much further.

 3. Burmese Python

-Burmese pythons are large snakes.
+Burmese pythons are giant snakes.
 They can grow to 23 feet and 200 pounds.
-Although they are not native to North America, they have been introduced to the Everglades like so many others on this list.
+Although they are not native to North America, they have been introduced to the Everglades like many others on this list.

 Scientists believe that the snakes in the Everglades either escaped or were intentionally released from the pet trade.
-They pose a great threat to native wildlife.
+They pose a significant threat to native wildlife.

-Burmese pythons eat anything they can overpower, including birds, mammals, and even alligators.
+Burmese pythons, including birds, mammals, and even alligators, eat anything they can overpower.
 These massive snakes have been established in North America since the 1990s.